 Description of Arsenic

-The Arsenic symbol consists of a narrow, inverted triangle shape, which is place on top of a line that resemble the inverted shape, but does not connect at the horizontal base.
+The Arsenic symbol consists of a narrow, inverted triangle shape, which is placed on top of a line that resembles the inverted shape, but does not connect at the horizontal base.
 Arsenic is a dangerous poison.
 It represents transformation.

 General Alchemy description Alchemy, which gained significant popularity in Medieval Europe, is the precursor to modern-day chemistry, philosophy and scientific method.